-In favor of the protein character of amboceptors, however, is the fact that anti-amboceptors may be obtained by immunizing an animal with a serum which contains amboceptors.
+In favor of the protein character of amboceptors, however, is the fact that they are antigenic, for anti-amboceptors may be obtained by immunizing an animal with a serum which contains amboceptors.
 Furthermore, an antiserum obtained by immunizing an animal with normal serum from a given species will inhibit the amboceptor action of an immune serum from any animal of that species, e.g., the antiserum against rabbit serum proteins obtained by immunizing a sheep with rabbit serum, will inhibit the amboceptor action against cholera spirilla of the serum of a rabbit immunized to cholera spirilla.
 That is to say, antibodies against rabbit serum proteins are also antibodies for rabbit serum amboceptors, supporting the view that these amboceptors are serum proteins and not something new introduced solely during immunization.
+There is also the observation of Mudd 13 that sensitized cells behave as if they had become coated with a film of protein; and Locke and Hirsch 14 have found that the most highly purified hemolysins, obtained by splitting the antibody from sensitized corpuscles contains protein.15

-Landsteiner and Jagic found that red corpuscles treated with silicic acid under proper conditions are sensitized to the hemolytic action of complement in much the same way as corpuscles sensitized with immune amboceptor, except that the sensitization is not specific, for many sorts of corpuscles may be sensitized by the silicic acid.
+Landsteiner and Jagic 16 found that red corpuscles treated with silicic acid under proper conditions are sensitized to the hemolytic action of complement in much the same way as corpuscles sensitized with immune amboceptor, except that the sensitization is not specific, for many sorts of corpuscles may be sensitized by the silicic acid.
 Hence this observation does not explain the action of immune amboceptors, and it does not tell us what the amboceptor does to the sensitized antigen.
-According to Singer 6a the union of amboceptor (hemolytic) with its specific antigen follows the law of adsorption.
+According to Singer 17 the union of amboceptor (hemolytic) with its specific antigen follows the law of adsorption.